Wise Card Australia Review 2026: Is It Better Than Bank Travel Cards?

 $9 AUD for the physical card.
 No monthly fees, no joining fees.
 You only pay conversion fees when you exchange currency (from 0.63%).

-Can you withdraw cash overseas with Wise?
+Do you withdraw cash overseas with Wise?

-Yes — 2 free ATM withdrawals per month (up to $350 AUD total).
+Yes.
+2 free ATM withdrawals per month (up to $350 AUD total).
 After that, 1.75% fee applies.

 How does Wise compare to bank travel cards?